Natural Products

 review the whiteboard / group activity shared during the meeting, wherein participants were asked to write their definition of the goal.

-Homework for NP Meeting #3: Please review the list of natural products and come prepared to discuss goal indicators.
+Homework for NP Meeting #3: Please review the list of natural products and come prepared to discuss goal indicators, data sources, and technical reference points.
 Keep in mind that our working definition captures the intent of the goal, whereas indicators represent the specific types of data we will use to quantify the goal’s status.

 Expert Working Group (EWG) Meetings